“Hello. How can I help you?” you say to the lady standing at the Lost and Found kiosk.

 Use these questions to evaluate your current operation to move forward.

 - How does your lost and found department measure up?
-Is Mike Robertson’s experience typical at your property?
+Is Sarah Robertson’s experience typical at your property?
 Alternatively, do you have a better process in place?

 - Has your lost and found department been overlooked?
 Did you forget to apply Proactive Operations when building this often-missed operation?